Wigner time delay and related concepts -- Application to transport in coherent conductors: Random matrix approach for quantum dots

 \section{Random matrix approach for quantum dots}

 In systems with ergodic properties, like a chaotic cavity with narrow contacts (Figs.~\ref{fig:qd} and \ref{fig:QRCcircuit}), or a weakly disordered cavity in the ergodic regime, it is natural to make a maximum entropy assumption \cite{MelPerSel85,FrieMel85,Bee97,MelBar99,MelKum04} leading to postulate that the scattering matrix is uniformly distributed over the unitary group (for perfect couplings at the contacts).
 Although this approach has led to many successes in the description of several properties of coherent conductors (conductance, shot noise,...) \cite{Bee97,MelKum04}, it does not provide any information about the \textit{energy dependence} of the scattering matrix, which is probed by the Wigner-Smith matrix~\eqref{eq:DefinitionWS}.
-Two approaches were proposed to develop a random matrix description for the energy dependence of the scattering matrix~: \\ $\bullet$ the ``Hamiltonian Approach'' (HA) of chaotic scattering pushed forward by Fyodorov, Savin, Sommers and coworkers, \\ $\bullet$ the ``Alternative Stochastic Approach'' (ASA), pioneered by the work of Brouwer and B\"uttiker \cite{BroBut97} and mostly developed by Brouwer, Beenakker and coworkers.
+Two approaches were proposed to develop a random matrix description for the energy dependence of the scattering matrix~: \begin{enumerate}[(i)]